Find Affordable College Courses

 The colleges and universities below are the most popular for neurobiology majors pursuing a master's degree.

 Our analysis found University of Connecticut to be the most popular school for neurobiology and neurosciences students who want to pursue a master’s degree in the New England Region .
-UCONN is a fairly large public school located in the suburb of Storrs.
+UCONN is a very large public school located in the large suburb of Storrs.

 Women make up 50% of the neurobiology majors at the school.